MilesCranmer/PySR/README.md

             - Seems like its necessary right now.
 But still by far the slowest option.
         - [ ] Calculating the loss function - there is duplicate calculations happening.
         - [ ] Declaration of the weights array every iteration
+- [x] Add interface for either defining an operation to learn, or loading in arbitrary dataset.
+    - Could just write out the dataset in julia, or load it.
 - [x] Create a Python interface
 - [x] Explicit constant optimization on hall-of-fame
     - Create method to find and return all constants, from left to right